 If your results from your Pap smear are abnormal, you might need to undergo a colposcopy.
 The doctor will use a colposcope to examine your vulva, vagina, and cervix.
 This test usually takes between 10 and 20 minutes and can be performed in the doctor’s office.
-The OBGYN will analyze the results to determine if additional testing or treatment is necessary.
+Your gynecologist will analyze the results to determine if additional testing or treatment is necessary.

 What Is A Mammogram?

 Mammography is also an important diagnostic tool.
 Women should begin getting yearly mammograms at the age of 40.
 Depending on your health, your doctor might recommend getting mammograms every two years after you reach the age of 50.
 You don’t need to get mammograms after the age of 74.

 Mammograms are used to detect breast cancer before people have any symptoms.
 You will also get a mammogram if you find a lump in your breast.
 Your breasts will be X-rayed to determine if you have any potential cancerous tumors in your breast.

 There is a myth that mammograms are painful, but they aren’t.
 The staff at Medical Care of Western New York at Buffalo is trained to be as gentle as possible during the screening process.
 You will realize that getting a mammogram is a breeze when you go to our women’s’ health doctor.